mainjzb/goerr/README.md

 4. wrap additional information. maybe more easy way is  `#@wrap` equal to `#@wrap("io.Wirite err:")`, omit parameter make it easier for people to handle error instead of ignore error.
 5. Many third-party libraries have `MustXxx()` and `Xxx()` two sets api.
 Now we just need only one.
 Just like `go` keyword, we no longer need sync and async functions.

+People should reduce the discussion of compilation details.
+Focusing on achieving agreement on lang style.